 Since mid-2021, they now provide 3 plans in 9 countries, from free to paid (Pro and Pro +).

-- Compute resources are not guaranteed: for example you don’t know exactly how long and how much you will have GPU power or RAM memory.
-Very critical when timing is important (and reproducibility).
+- Compute resources are not guaranteed: for example, you don’t know exactly how long and how much you will have GPU power or RAM memory.
+This is very critical when timing is important (and reproducibility)

-- You cannot chose which GPU model will be used: it can be old ones like K80 or good one, it will depends.
+- You cannot chose which GPU model will be used: it might be a good one, or an old one like K80

-- Maximum 24 hours time of execution: if you’re running intensive trainings, it’s a boring limitation
+- Maximum 24 hours time of execution: if you’re running intensive trainings, it’s a serious limitation

 - Unavailable in multiple countries: quoting their FAQ, “For now, both Colab Pro and Pro+ are only available in the following countries: United States, Canada, Japan, Brazil, Germany, France, India, United Kingdom, and Thailand”